Welcome to RBC Economics

 Craig and his wife Susan live in Toronto with their three children Emily, Bradley and Jacob.

-Dawn Desjardins joined the Royal Bank Economics team in January 2006 as a senior economist.
-She is responsible for the macroeconomic and interest rate forecasts for Canada and the U.S. Previously, Dawn worked as a reporter for Bloomberg Financial News in Toronto covering the Canadian bond and currency markets.
-She was also the Canadian bond market strategist for a major U.S. bank for ten years.
-Dawn is a graduate of the University of Toronto.
+Prior to joining RBC, Dawn worked as a reporter for Bloomberg Financial News in Toronto covering the Canadian bond and currency markets and was the Canadian bond market strategist for a major U.S. bank for ten years.
+She is a graduate of the University of Toronto.

-Robert Hogue is a member of the Macroeconomic and Regional Analysis Group, with RBC Economics Research.
+Robert Hogue is a member of the Macroeconomic and Regional Analysis Group, with RBC Economics.
 He is responsible for providing analysis and forecasts for the Canadian housing market and for the provincial economies.
 His publications include Housing Trends and Affordability, Provincial Outlook and provincial budget commentaries.

 Mr. Hogue joined RBC in May 2008 after spending 15 years with another Canadian financial institution as a senior economist specializing in industrial analysis.
 At the outset of his career, he spent four years as an economist with Ontario Hydro, where he specialized in industrial and macroeconomic analysis.
 Mr. Hogue holds a Master’s degree in economics from Queen’s University and a Bachelor’s degree from Université de Montréal.

 Nathan has been with RBC since 2008 with a focus on covering the macroeconomic outlook for Canada and the United States.
 He has a MA in economics from McMaster University and a BA in economics from the University of Regina.